hiroshil/hydrax-abyss-research/README.md

 # Guide

-Not all websites use the same links so you'll have to adapt to that
+Not all websites use the same links, so you'll have to adapt to that

 - Test: https://gojo2.xyz/asre-zero-224-pised/
 - Password: nade

 ### Dev tools blocking bypass

-- Click on the url and press F12
+- Click on the URL and press F12

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/6b79adcb-d93e-45ce-a131-38c6e6001a9b)